Public Records & Services in Kennedy

 Frequently Asked Questions

-To register to vote in Kennedy, New York, residents can register online through the New York State Board of Elections's website, by mail, or in person at the Chautauqua County elections office.
+To register to vote in Kennedy, New York, residents can register online through the New York State Board of Elections website, by mail, or in person at the Chautauqua County elections office.
 New York requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the New York State Board of Elections's voter lookup tool.
-For local municipal elections in Kennedy, contact the Chautauqua County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the New York State Board of Elections voter lookup tool.
+For local county and state elections (Kennedy is an unincorporated community in Chautauqua County and does not hold municipal elections), contact the Chautauqua County Clerk's office for schedules and ballot information.

-Property records for Kennedy, New York are maintained by the Chautauqua Town/City Assessor's Office and the Chautauqua County County Clerk.
+Property records for Kennedy, New York are maintained by the Chautauqua Town Assessor's Office and the Chautauqua County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Chautauqua County, including parcels in Kennedy.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Chautauqua County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Chautauqua County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Chautauqua County offices at the county courthouse.
 The Chautauqua County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Kennedy, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Chautauqua County Clerk's office issues marriage licenses and maintains marriage records for Chautauqua County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.